borekda/git-tutorial/presentation/tutorial.md

 `git commit -m "first commit to the repo"``

-Now push your  local changes
+Now push your  local changes (we are now on master branch)

+`git push origin master`

+When working with more people the issue  become  more complicated. ]

+---
+layout: false
+.left-column[
+## Git workflow]
+.right-column[

+]
+`git push origin master`

 # Github terms